Decomposed Prototype Learning for Few-Shot Scene Graph Generation: Experiments

-{\textbf{Datasets.}} We conducted all experiments on the most prevalent SGG dataset: \textbf{Visual Genome} (VG)~\cite{krishna2017visual}.
-To benchmark FSSGG, we re-split VG, and set $80$ common predicate categories as base categories and $60$ rare predicate categories as novel categories.
-As for the object categories, we selected the most common $247$ object categories, and they are shared in both training and test sets.
-For each predicate category, we randomly split $K$-shot from its samples as its support samples in the test set.
-The triplet samples annotated with novel predicate in the test set are called Novel split, and the triplet samples annotated with base predicate are called Base split.
-In experiment, we set $K$ as $1$, $5$ and $10$, respectively.
-In summary, there are 11K test images and 78K training images.
+For all splits, the object categories in training and test sets are the same.
+The training set only includes the samples of seen predicate categories.
+For each predicate category, we randomly split $K$-shot from its annotated samples as its support samples in the test set.
+In experiments, we set $K$ as $1$, $5$ and $10$, respectively.
+The triplet samples annotated with the unseen predicate categories in the test set are called \emph{unseen set}, and the triplet samples annotated with the seen predicate categories are called \emph{seen set}.